 The guidance under ASC 606 is fairly similar to ASC 605.
 Many of the complex issues that arose under ASC 605 are likely to arise in ASC 606 as well.
 However, there are some differences between the old and new standard.

-Another difference between the two standards is that the five indicators in ASC 606 are not weighted.
+Another difference between the two standards is that the three indicators in ASC 606 are not weighted and that ASC 606 allows entities to consider other indicators not explicitly listed in the guidance.
 However, as mentioned above in the Diversity in Practice section, the application of these indicators may be very similar under both standards for some complex transactions because some stakeholders think that weighting may be necessary in certain circumstances.

 A final key difference is that ASC 605 provides specific rules for shipping and handling, as well as for sales and excise taxes.
 The only guidance provided under ASC 606 for shipping and handling fees or taxes is that the transaction price should exclude “amounts collected on behalf of third parties.”